tien02/CS231.M11/Đồ Án/README.md

 * Filter
 * Cross-Correlation
 * Idea of part-based-model
-The powerfull of modern Deep Learning Model may surpass these old model, but after this project, I've learned lots of knowledge about Computer Vision.
+Although the powerfull of modern Deep Learning Model may surpass these old model, but after this project I've learned lots of knowledge about Computer Vision area.